DV

 What is the difference between QQQ and SCHG?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while SCHG (Schwab U.S. Large-Cap Growth ETF) tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while SCHG (Schwab U.S. Large-Cap Growth ETF) tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach.
 They are issued by Invesco and Schwab respectively.

 Can I hold both QQQ and SCHG?